-- Manage approximately 10-15 school site personnel including teachers and office staff.
-Management of teachers includes overseeing and supporting their educational plans and progression toward finishing their University Internship or BTSA programs and their ongoing professional development.

-- The following programs are under supervision of the Assistant Principal, as supported by the Principal:

-- School counseling

-- Enrollment and Student Schedules

-- Annual Goals/Passing Requirements (data collecting and reporting)

-- After School Enrichment, Athletics, and Life Experience Lessons (field trips)

-- \circ Interventions

-- o Parent Connections and Education

-- Lunchtime and After School Supervision

-- Curriculum & Instruction

-- o Summative Grades and Testing

-- o Grade Books, Report Cards and Transcripts

-- Professional Learning Communities

-- Teacher Professional Development

-- Teacher Coaching

-- External Relations, Reporting, and Communications

-- Student and Staff Recruitment

-- Daily Attendance Reporting

-- Quarterly Survey Program

-- Work directly with teachers to oversee:

-- Instruction & Formative Grades including

-- o Standards maps

-- § Benchmark goals

-- § Weekly plans for class work and homework

-- § Selection and use of texts and support materials (beyond those defined by the CMO)

-- § Common assessment plans

-- § Differentiated instruction including specialized programs for ELLs and SPED students.

-- Summative Grades & Assessments (including Smarter Balanced, ITBS, ELPAC, Writing Exams, Midterms & Finals, and Study Island testing).

-- Grade books, Report Cards & Transcripts by ensuring that teachers are giving enough appropriate assignments to complete all sections of their grade books.
-Verify that all grades are inputted and summarized appropriately for our monthly progress reports and quarterly report cards - Oversee production of transcripts as appropriate. - Enforcement by teachers and staff of the rules and procedures as outlined in the teacher and administrative handbooks. - Professional Learning Communities road map and weekly sessions. - The Assistant Principal gathers input from teachers and then supports the Principal in defining the Road Map for the year for our PLC program - Professional Development by working with each teacher on their individual professional development program. - Maintain yearly calendar of PD opportunities taken and oversee gathering of data forBright Star Schools Support Team office's support and information center. - Support Principal in conducting formal and informal teacher evaluations. - Help support proactive student and staff recruiting.
+- Manage 10-15 school site personnel including teachers and office staff.
+Management of teachers includes overseeing and supporting their educational plans and progression toward finishing their University Internship or BTSA programs and their ongoing professional development. - The following programs are under supervision of the Assistant Principal, as supported by the Principal: - School counseling - o Enrollment and Student Schedules - o Annual Goals/Passing Requirements (data collecting and reporting) - o After School Enrichment, Athletics, and Life Experience Lessons (field trips) - Interventions - o Parent Connections and Education - Lunchtime and After School Supervision - o Curriculum & Instruction - Summative Grades and Testing - o Grade Books, Report Cards and Transcripts - o Professional Learning Communities - o Teacher Professional Development - o Teacher Coaching - o External Relations, Reporting, and Communications - Student and Staff Recruitment - o Daily Attendance Reporting - Quarterly Survey Program - Work directly with teachers to oversee: - Instruction & Formative Grades including - Standards maps - o § Benchmark goals - o § Weekly plans for class work and homework - § Selection and use of texts and support materials (beyond those defined by the CMO) - S Common assessment plans - § Differentiated instruction including specialized programs for ELLs and SPED students. - Summative Grades & Assessments (including Smarter Balanced, CST, ITBS, ELPAC, Writing Exams, Midterms & Finals, and Study Island testing). - Grade books, Report Cards & Transcripts by ensuring that teachers are giving enough appropriate assignments to complete all sections of their grade books.
+Verify that all grades are inputted and summarized appropriately for our monthly progress reports and quarterly report cards - Oversee production of transcripts as appropriate. - Enforcement by teachers and staff of the rules and procedures as outlined in the teacher and administrative handbooks. - Professional Learning Communities road map and weekly sessions. - The Assistant Principal gathers input from teachers and then supports the Principal in defining the Road Map for the year for our PLC program - Professional Development by working with each teacher on his or her individual professional development program. - Maintain yearly calendar of PD opportunities taken and oversee gathering of data for home office's support and information center. - Support Principal in conducting formal and informal teacher evaluations. - Help support proactive student and staff recruiting.
 Conduct information and orientation sessions. - Support the development master schedule and teacher/student schedules. - Support in the creation, change, distribution, and collection of quarterly student, teacher, and parent surveys.
 Summarize data and use it to inform school improvements - Motivate students toward high success and achievement.

-C. Assistant Principal of Culture
+C. Assistant Principal of Culture (Classified)

 The Assistant Principal of Culture (APC) will manage non-educational student services, the development and implementation of positive behavioral programs, restorative practices; including intervention and discipline.
 The APC may also act as a counselor to students and will be expected to make appropriate referrals to outside community resources.
 The APC will be responsible for the tracking of discipline incidents and referrals, investigations, and documentation.
 The APC will be expected to communicate consistently and work collaboratively with families, counselors, teachers, administration and community partners.
 The APC will also act as liaison with Los Angeles Unified School District in the event of any expulsion, and may be expected to interface with police and probation officers.
 The objective of this position is to ensure that the all student culture procedures are followed with strict adherence to Bright Star School policy and Charter.
 The APC will assure all students are treated in accordance with restorative practices; in a fair and respectful manner while being held accountable.
+This role may also be referred to as Assistant Principal of Student Culture or Dean of Restorative Practice.